scottrbailey/dbtk/README.md

 **Prepared statements for repeated execution:**

-When you need to execute the same query many times, `prepare_file()`.
+When you need to execute the same query many times use `cursor.prepare_file()`.
 Does query and parameter transformations like `execute_file`, but returns a PreparedStatement object that can be executed repeatedly and behaves like a cursor.

 ```python
 # queries/kingdom_report.sql